plato721/yada/README.md

 to be quotes from the Seinfeld television series.
 This is dependent on an [external API](https://seinfeld-quotes.herokuapp.com/) and no accuracy is guaranteed.
-This is done in good fun for educational purposes, so hopefully falls within the fair use doctrine of intellectual property.
+This is done in good fun for educational purposes, so hopefully falls within the fair use doctrine of intellectual property law.

 ## Using the API

-The app is currently deployed at [https://yada-yada-yada.herokuapp.com/](https://yada-yada-yada.herokuapp.com/) and there you will find interactive documentation at [/api-docs](https://yada-yada-yada.herokuapp.com/api-docs), but below are a few notes to get you started.
+The app is currently deployed `https://yada-yada-yada.herokuapp.com` and there you will find interactive documentation at [/api-docs](https://yada-yada-yada.herokuapp.com/api-docs), but below are a few notes to get you started.